Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 At the moment we are working on Mapsui v2.
 The core libraries are .NET Standard instead of PCLs.
 Here are some of the changes that may go into v2.

 ### Todo
-- Wrap Viewport in LimitingViewport which limits it to user settings, or access through Navigator.
 - Replace ILayer.Style with an ILayer.Styles of type ICollection<IFeature> which is empty by default

 ### Done